jtarinelli/anime-grid/thots.md

     - apparently create react app is dead so maybe just a different framework?
 - could be a chance to learn aws? deployment? full stack?
 - basic version of this def doesn't need a database, but to have a different daily puzzle for everyone and see stats on how many people guessed each thing like movie grid it is needed
+    - tables needed: clues (type, data), puzzles (clues, date?), guess (puzzle, guess, correct/incorrect)
+        - do yearsactive and nogo also need to go into clues? or just generate a bunch of puzzles upfront based on existing json? and know that they're all already valid?

 required operations
 - generate puzzle/clues